spread

 After the Reading

 If your relationship with your father is alive and accessible, consider whether any of the cards' revelations call for an actual conversation this Father's Day.
+Not a confrontation — a conversation.
+Starting from Position 5 (what the bond needs) is often the most generative entry point.

 Ready to try a tarot reading?
 URANIZE offers AI-powered tarot readings available 24/7.